sleepyjaree/cdp/source/COMP170/2020Spring/week8.rst

    Converting a passenger manifest to seating assignments in a (small) airplane.
 The manifest is a linear (one-dimensional) entity, while the seating assignment is a two-dimensional construct.

-For compactness, the code below has no comments.
+|

+The placing order shown in the figure above is called *row-major*.
+It fills one row at a time, from left-to-right, beginning with the front row.
+The implementation of this technique is showin in Class ``NaiveSeating`` below.
+For compactness, the code for ``NaiveClass`` has no comments.
+A line-by-line narrative of this Class follows after the code.

 .. literalinclude:: ../codeExamples/AirplaneSeating/src/NaiveSeating.java